top of page

 The Sheepy Shop is a simple affair, but charming.
 There is plenty of upcycled furniture on show and comfortable chairs.
 We found everything to be of great quality and well-priced.
 You have to wait here for the tours to start, and it is here where the tour ends, so it gives the brand a captive market.
 It worked for us, as we bought a few items on the way out.

-Cozy shop interior with wooden floors, shelves filled with gifts and souvenirs, a Union Jack pillow on a leather chair, and a colorful RESPIRE sign.
+Cozy shop interior inside the black sheep brewery with wooden floors, shelves filled with gifts and souvenirs, a Union Jack pillow on a leather chair, and a colorful RESPIRE sign.

 Black Sheep Brewery sign and shelf with plush sheep toys.
 Chalkboard lists shop offers.
 Brightly lit industrial setting with exposed beams.